 “Therefore, we need to efficiently steer the change process to protect regions with deforestation risk and support coffee expansion at already degraded locations,” he said.

 Meanwhile, organizations such as The Sustainability Consortium (TSC) are providing retail tools for measuring supplier performance on the most important issues like deforestation and greenhouse gas emissions.
 Additionally, TSC is developing innovations like their Commodity Mapping Project, which includes a tool to help suppliers in the industry get a better grasp on coffee supply chains, the role of coffee in deforestation, and where we should focus our conservation efforts.

 “Many companies are still seeking to understand where their coffee supply originates and what risks their supply may be exposed to,” said Christy Melhart Slay, director of research at TSC.
 “The Commodity Mapping tool uses procurement data to predict where coffee sourcing locations are and analyze what risks occur in those areas.
 This information helps a company to initiate conversations with suppliers and partner NGOs to plan for future coffee supply and minimize the impacts of climate change and future deforestation.”

 Climate is already altering agriculture across the world.
 It’s time to start making a change.

-Bambi Semroc is the senior strategic advisor in Conservation International’s Center for Environmental Leadership in Business.
+Bambi Semroc is the acting vice president of Conservation International's Center for Sustainable Lands and Waters.